Tristor/securemail.tristor.ro/server.md

 #ssl_parameters_regenerate = 168

 # SSL protocols to use
-ssl_protocols = !SSLv2 !SSLv3 TLSv1 TLSv1.1 TLSv1.2
+ssl_protocols = !SSLv2 !SSLv3 TLSv1
+#Debian 7 and Debian 8 both use Dovecot 2.1.7 + patches
+#New TLS modes are only supported in Dovecot 2.2.
+#If you're using Dovecot 2.2, please ensure to enable the below as well.'
+#TLSv1.1 TLSv1.2

 # SSL ciphers to use
 #ssl_cipher_list = ALL:!LOW:!SSLv2:!EXP:!aNULL